A sharp interface Lagrangian-Eulerian method for flexible-body fluid-structure interaction: Continuous equations of motion

 in which $\Gs$ and $\Ks$ are the shear and bulk moduli, which are related by the Poisson's ratio via $\Ks=\frac{2\Gs(1+\nu)}{3(1-2\nu)}$.
 The above stress formulation can be easily extended to other isotropic and anisotropic constitutive laws.
-In fact, the present ILE formulation is not restricted to neo-Hookean material models, and alternative material models can be readily used.
+In fact, the present ILE formulation is not restricted to neo-Hookean material models, and alternative hyperelastic or even inelastic material models can be readily used.